Rashi-Dwivedi1812/LARA-legal-Assistant/README.md

 Inspired by the concept of **autonomous legal research agents**, L.A.R.A automates the end-to-end process — transforming user queries into precise legal search terms, retrieving authoritative data from multiple sources, and generating a **structured, citable legal analysis** that is **self-evaluated with a real-time confidence score.**

 The system uses **LangGraph** for modular agent orchestration and **Retrieval-Augmented Generation (RAG)** to combine internal legal corpora with live web data.
+The **lawyer mode** has been upgraded to a sophisticated multi-node LangGraph workflow with issue extraction, planning, iterative retrieval, drafting, and self-critique loops, ensuring high-quality, refined legal analysis.

 ---

 ## 🚀 Features
 - **Intelligent Query Rewriting:** Reformulates user-entered legal problems into precise, law-aware search queries.
 - **Role-Based Agents:**
-  - *Citizen Mode* – For general legal guidance and awareness.
+  - *Citizen Mode* – For general legal guidance and awareness using RAG with query rewriting and hybrid retrieval.
-  - *Lawyer Mode* – For in-depth case law analysis, statutory interpretation, and references.
+  - *Lawyer Mode* – Advanced LangGraph workflow with issue extraction, planning, iterative retrieval, drafting, and self-critique for professional legal analysis.
 - **Hybrid Data Retrieval:** Combines FAISS-based local document search with live web lookups via APIs (e.g., Tavily Search).
-- **Iterative Legal Reasoning:** Dynamically refines its understanding of a legal problem and continues searching until it builds a complete answer.
+- **Iterative Multi-Agent Reasoning:** In lawyer mode, dynamically refines queries and answers through agent loops until quality thresholds are met.
 - **Structured Legal Analysis:** Synthesizes case law, acts, and judgments into clear, referenced summaries.
 - **Citation System:** Each generated report contains references to primary sources and acts for validation and research traceability.
 - **In-line Confidence Score:** Runs an in-line evaluator at the end of every query to provide a real-time "Confidence Score" (based on relevance, faithfulness, and clarity) directly to the user, building trust in the generated answer.
+- **Iterative Refinement:** Lawyer mode includes self-critique with semantic similarity checks, allowing up to 3 iterations for answer improvement.
+- **Test Endpoint:** Dedicated `/test_lawyer_agent` endpoint for direct testing of the lawyer agent workflow.
+- **Evaluation System:** Automated computation of precision@5, recall@5, citation correctness, hallucination rate, and answer consistency.
+- **ML Models:** Issue classifier (TF-IDF + LogisticRegression) and similarity model (Sentence-Transformers) for enhanced parsing and retrieval.

 ---